bakiez/NetworkSecurityLab/Lab1/questions.md

 receive and decode the transmission?
 Mark this threshold in the chart as well.*

+When answering the question, no garage door opener was available.
+For that reason we used a car key to show the method.
+The test was done outside, in a suburban residential.
+It operates at the same 433 MHz frequency as the garage door system from the previous questions.
+> TODO, Thijs

 ### Question 9
 *Based on the approximate receiver sensitivity of the